 Spotlight on Novation

 Why does novation happen and when?
 How does it change the architect’s role?
 What are the common risks?
 How can you mitigate them?
-Join the ACA and Wendy Poulton from informed Lawyers on 3 November for an informative CPD webinar on novation.
-BOOK NOW!
+Watch our informative CPD webinar on novation with Wendy Poulton from informed Lawyers.

 For better or for worse, novation is here to stay.
 In the last decade, it has become the preferred procurement of many government and university clients, in addition to the property developers who first popularised its use.